UniMath/agda-unimath/src/modal-type-theory/transport-along-crisp-identifications.lagda.md

 the element `b` along the crisp identification `p` to obtain an element `crisp-tr B p b : B y`.

-Note that this is a strengthening of
+This is a strengthening of
 [transport along identifications](foundation.transport-along-identifications.md)
 for crisp identifications, because the type family `B` is allowed to depend only crisply on the base type `A`.